toiosoiovoio/PMR446callsign/README.md

 Tested...it works fine on a Docker Python container.
 I do see a reason it should not work on similar enviroments or other Python instances.

-Replace YOUR TELEGRAM TOKEN with you bot token obtained from Telegram "BotFather"
+Replace YOUR TELEGRAM TOKEN with your bot token, obtained from Telegram "BotFather".
+It's on lne 7.

 Pleas take into account that